Come and See: Legacy

+Modern reviews

 The film has since been widely praised in later decades.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 90%, based on 59 reviews, with an average rating of 9.1/10.
-The website's critics consensus reads, "As effectively anti-war as movies can be, Come and See is a harrowing odyssey through the worst that humanity is capable of, directed with bravura intensity by Elem Klimov."
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 90%, based on 60 reviews, with an average rating of 9.2/10.

 In 2001, Daneet Steffens of Entertainment Weekly wrote that "Klimov alternates the horrors of war with occasional fairy tale-like images; together they imbue the film with an unapologetically disturbing quality that persists long after the credits roll."

-In 2001, J. Hoberman of The Village Voice reviewed Come and See, writing the following: "Directed for baroque intensity, Come and See is a robust art film with aspirations to the visionary – not so much graphic as leisurely literal-minded in its representation of mass murder.
+In 2001, J. Hoberman of The Village Voice reviewed Come and See, writing: Directed for baroque intensity, Come and See is a robust art film with aspirations to the visionary – not so much graphic as leisurely literal-minded in its representation of mass murder.
 (The movie has been compared both to Schindler's List and Saving Private Ryan, and it would not be surprising to learn that Steven Spielberg had screened it before making either of these.)
 The film's central atrocity is a barbaric circus of blaring music and barking dogs in which a squadron of drunken German soldiers round up and parade the peasants to their fiery doom ...
 The bit of actual death-camp corpse footage that Klimov uses is doubly disturbing in that it retrospectively diminishes the care with which he orchestrates the town's destruction.
 For the most part, he prefers to show the Gorgon as reflected in Perseus's shield.
-There are few images more indelible than the sight of young Aleksei Kravchenko's fear-petrified expression."
+There are few images more indelible than the sight of young Aleksei Kravchenko's fear-petrified expression.
 In the same publication in 2009, Elliott Stein described Come and See as "a startling mixture of lyrical poeticism and expressionist nightmare."